 You may also be required to submit

 English language test requirementAn official TOEFL, IELTS, Duolingo, or Pearson Test of English (PTE) score report is required for international applicants whose native language is not English.
-The law school requires a minimum overall TOEFL score of 95 (IBT) with minimum scores of 24 in the writing and reading sections, or a minimum overall IELTS score of 7 with minimum scores of 7 in the writing and reading sections.
+We must receive test scores directly from the testing service, and the school’s code for the TOEFL and IELTS scores is 1412.
+The law school requires a minimum overall TOEFL iBT score of 95 with minimum scores of 24 in the writing and reading sections, or a minimum overall IELTS score of 7 with minimum scores of 7 in the writing and reading sections.
 The minimum test score for Duolingo is 125 and for the PTE it is 75.
-This requirement is waived for those who have completed a four-year U.S. bachelor's degree program or for those who are citizens of or have completed a bachelor's degree at a recognized institution at which the language of instruction is English in these countries: Canada, the United Kingdom, Ireland, Australia, or New Zealand.
-Programs may offer a waiver for the language requirement under certain conditions.
+This requirement is waived for applicants who have completed a bachelor's degree or master’s degree at an accredited institution in the U.S., or for applicants who are citizens of or have completed a bachelor's degree at an accredited institution at which the language of instruction is English in these countries: Canada, the United Kingdom, Ireland, Australia, or New Zealand.
+Programs may offer a waiver of the English language test requirement under certain conditions.
 Contact the program director or enrollment advisor for more information.

 If you have any questions about the application process, please contact the Office of Graduate Enrollment Management at 312-915-8950 or GradApp@luc.edu.